telerik/ajax-docs/controls/treelist/data-binding/load-on-demand.md

 ````

-##

-In addition the RadTreeList control always shows ExpandCollapse button in front of each item.
-When the item is expanded and there is no nested items, by default nothing will be displayed below the expanded item, but the ExpandCollapse button will stay.
+In addition, the RadTreeList control always shows the ExpandCollapse button in front of each item.
+When the item is expanded and there are no nested items, nothing will be displayed below the expanded item, even though there was a button to exapnd it.

+## Limitations

+The data source of the control and items is not fully resolved when load-on-demand is used, and this poses a couple of limitations:

->note Note that the **HideExpandCollapseButtonIfNoChildren** property is not applicable when LoadOnDemand is enabled.
+* The **HideExpandCollapseButtonIfNoChildren** property is not applicable when LoadOnDemand is enabled.
->
+* [Aggregates]({%slug treelist/column/aggregates%}) cannot be used with load-on-demand.